thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 judge of the universe, God owes no one anything except justice.
 If He were to solely act in accordance with His perfect justice, no one could stand before Him, for all have sinned and fall short of the glory of God ([Rom 3:23](https://www.biblegateway.com/passage/?search=Romans%203%3A23&version=NKJV)).
-The Bible teaches that the wages of sin is death, and this includes eternal separation from God in hell ([Rom 6:23](https://www.biblegateway.com/passage/?search=Romans%206%3A23&version=NKJV)).
+The Bible teaches that the wages of sin is death and this includes eternal separation from God in hell ([Rom 6:23](https://www.biblegateway.com/passage/?search=Romans%206%3A23&version=NKJV)).
 The reality is clear - every person, whether they have heard the Gospel or not, is under the judgment of God because of sin.

 Yet, God is not merely a judge who seeks retribution.
-The Bible reveals that God is also rich in mercy ([Eph 2:4](https://www.biblegateway.com/passage/?search=eph%202%3A4&version=NKJV)), and **in His mercy, He chose to step down from His heavenly throne to take the penalty for our sins upon Himself.** This was accomplished through the life, death and resurrection of Jesus Christ.
-Jesus is the way, the truth and the life, and no one comes to the Father except through Him
+The Bible reveals that God is also rich in mercy ([Eph 2:4](https://www.biblegateway.com/passage/?search=eph%202%3A4&version=NKJV)) and **in His mercy, He chose to step down from His heavenly throne to take the penalty for our sins upon Himself.** This was accomplished through the life, death and resurrection of Jesus Christ.
+Jesus is the way, the truth and the life and no one comes to the Father except through Him
 ([John 14:6](https://www.biblegateway.com/passage/?search=john%2014%3A6&version=NKJV)).
 But the question remains - What about those who have never heard the message of Christ?
 How does this fit into the bigger